little-book-of/algorithms/books/en-US/book.md

    ```

    What's the recurrence?
 Approximate the complexity.
-4. Expand ( T(n) = T(n-1) + 1 ) into its explicit sum.
+4. Expand $T(n) = T(n-1) + 1$ into its explicit sum.

-Learning recurrences helps you *see inside* recursion ,  they turn code into equations.
+Learning recurrences helps you see inside recursion.
+They turn code into equations.

 ### 6. Searching Basics

 Before we sort or optimize, we need a way to find things.
-Searching is one of the most fundamental actions in computing ,  whether it's looking up a name, finding a key, or checking if something exists.
+Searching is one of the most fundamental actions in computing, whether it's looking up a name, finding a key, or checking if something exists.

 A search algorithm takes a collection (array, list, tree, etc.) and a target, and returns whether the target is present (and often its position).

 Let's begin with two foundational techniques: Linear Search and Binary Search.

 #### 1. Linear Search

 Linear search is the simplest method:

-- Start at the beginning- Check each element in turn- Stop if you find the target
+- Start at the beginning
+- Check each element in turn
+- Stop if you find the target

-It works on any list ,  sorted or not ,  but can be slow for large data.
+It works on any list, sorted or not, but can be slow for large data.

 ```c
 int linear_search(int arr[], int n, int key) {